 Still, there are strong arguments for waiting as long as you can:

 - Filing earlier locks you into a lower benefit, permanently.
-You are not entitled to 100 percent of the benefit calculated from your earnings history unless you apply at your full retirement age (currently 66 and 2 months, set to rise gradually to 67 for people born in 1955 and rising gradually to 67 over the next several years).
+You are not entitled to 100 percent of the benefit calculated from your earnings history unless you apply at full retirement age (66 and 2 months for people born in 1955 and rising gradually to 67 over the next several years).

 - Continuing to work does not reduce your benefits once you reach full retirement age.
 Before then, you are subject to earnings limits that could trigger withholding from your Social Security payments (and from those of your spouse and children if they are collecting benefits on your work record).